isar/isar/docs/docs/links.md

 final teacher = linda.teacher.value; // > Teacher(subject: 'Math')
 ```

-Let's try the same thing with synchronous code:
+Let's try the same thing with synchronous code.
+We don't need to save the link manually because `.putSync()` automatically saves all links.
+It even creates the teacher for us.

 ```dart
 final englishTeacher = Teacher()..subject = 'English';